wazuh/wazuh-kubernetes/deploy_eks_cluster/README.md

 To deploy an EKS cluster, you need to:

-1. Define whether you will use an existing VPN.
+1. Define whether you will use an existing VPC.
   a.
 If not: use `cluster.yml`
   b.
 If yes: use `cluster_existing_vpc.yml`
 2. Replace the values marked with `<>`.